pjrebsch/memorb/README.md

 Memoize instance methods more succinctly.

+## Why memoization of instance methods?

+Sometimes you want to execute an instance method and have its result cached for future calls.
+You may want this because the method:

+- is expensive to execute and caching its result would increase application performance
+- returns a newly instantiated object which shouldn't be recreated on subsequent calls
+- calls an external service which should be limited for performance, rate limiting, etc.

 ## What problem does this address?

-Sometimes you want to execute an instance method and have its result cached for future calls.
-You may want to do this because:

-- the method is expensive to execute and caching its result would increase application performance
-- the method returns a newly instantiated object which shouldn't be recreated on subsequent calls
-- you simply want to lazily load some data and have it cached for some period of time

 Below is a contrived `Rectangle` class that will be used for demonstration.
 The `area` and `perimeter` methods represent computationally expensive methods that can't be calculated before instantiation, but whose results won't change for the lifetime of the instance and can therefore be cached.